 National Runaway Prevention Month

 November is National Runaway Prevention Month, a time to bring attention and focus to the issues impacting runaway, homeless, and other at-risk youth.
+Read about OJJDP's efforts to address runaway youth prevention in the blog post, "The Invisible Faces of Runaway Youth".

 Family Interventions for Youth Experiencing or At Risk of Homelessness.
 Access family intervention practices from this U.S. Department of Health and Human Services-sponsored report.